kubestellar/kubestellar/docs/content/Contribution guidelines/operations/packaging-and-versioning.md

 ## Core container image

-The core container runs a space provider and the KubeStellar core controllers and initializes the space provider's spaces used by KubeStellar.
+The core container image is used in containers that run the KubeStellar core controllers , initialize the KubeStellar core, and run one of the supported space providers.
 It is built from some contents of [the KubeStellar GitHub repo](https://github.com/kubestellar/kubestellar), specifically excluding some that are only needed by users outside this